Suganya-cy/FirstGitProject/README.md

-# My First Git Project
+"# My name is Suganya"